Doncic scores 28 in 1st, 51 total, Mavs top Clippers 112-105

 AP Sports Writer

-The 22-year-old star’s 3-point frenzy, part of the highest-scoring quarter in the NBA this season, came a few hours after the Mavericks traded Kristaps Porzingis to Washington.
-The European pairing of Doncic and Porzingis never developed quite like the club wanted in two-plus seasons.
+The 22-year-old’s 3-point frenzy, part of the highest-scoring quarter in the NBA this season, came soon after the franchise decided to end at two-plus seasons a pairing that never delivered the way the club hoped after the blockbuster with the New York Knicks in 2019.

+“We were building something great, although obviously it didn’t work out,” Doncic said.
+“I wish him the best.”

 Despite Doncic hitting seven of his first nine 3s in the highest-scoring quarter of his career, regular season or playoffs, the Clippers were as close as two points in the fourth quarter.
 But that just set up Doncic for his first 50-point game.